 Contracts are purchased from Dealers for a cash price approximating their principal amount, and generate cash flow over a period of years.
 As a result, the Company has been dependent on warehouse credit facilities to purchase Contracts, and on the availability of cash from outside sources in order to finance its continuing operations, as well as to fund the portion of Contract purchase prices not financed under warehouse credit facilities.
 During 2001 and through May 2002, the Company's Contract purchasing program consisted of both (i) purchases for the Company's own account made on other than a flow basis, funded primarily by advances under a revolving warehouse credit facility, and (ii) flow purchases for immediate resale to non-affiliates.
-Flow purchases allowed the Company to purchase Contracts, however, were materially less than those that may be received by holding Contracts to maturity or by selling Contracts in securitization transactions.
+Flow purchases allowed the Company to purchase Contracts with minimal demands on liquidity.
+The Company's revenues from the resale of flow purchase Contracts, however, were materially less than those that may be received by holding Contracts to maturity or by selling Contracts in securitization transactions.
 During the year ended December 31, 2002, the Company purchased \$181.1 million of Contracts on a flow basis, and \$282.2 million on an other than flow basis for its own account, compared to \$537.9 million and \$134.4 million, respectively, of Contracts purchased in 2001.
-For the year ended December 31, 2000, the Company purchased \$600.4 million of Contracts on a flow basis.
+For the year ended December 31, 2000, the Company purchased \$600.4 million of Contracts on a flow basis and \$31.1 million on an other than flow basis.
 The Company's flow purchase program ended in May 2002.

 During the years ended December 31, 2002 and 2001, the Company purchased Contracts to for resale into securitization transactions.
-The Company did not sell Contracts in a securitization transaction during 2000 or 1999; however, since November 2000, the Company has been able to purchase Contracts for its own account, which are generally resold into a term securitization transaction, using proceeds from two warehouse lines of credit consist of a \$125 million floating rate variable funding note facility, and a \$75 million floating rate variable funding note facility.
+The Company did not sell Contracts in a securitization transaction during 2000 or 1999; however, since November 2000, the Company has been able to purchase Contracts for its own account, which are generally resold into a term securitization transaction, using proceeds from two warehouse lines of credit.
+These warehouse lines of credit consist of a \$125 million floating rate variable funding note facility, and a \$75 million floating rate variable funding note facility.
 These facilities are independent of each other, and are funded and insured by different institutions.
 Approximately 73.0% and 72.5%, respectively, of the principal balance of Contracts may be advanced to the Company under these facilities, subject to collateral tests and certain other conditions and covenants.